Overview of Microsoft Defender for Key Vault

 When you get an alert from Microsoft Defender for Key Vault, we recommend you investigate and respond to the alert as described in Respond to Microsoft Defender for Key Vault.
 Microsoft Defender for Key Vault protects applications and credentials, so even if you're familiar with the application or user that triggered the alert, it's important to check the situation surrounding every alert.

-The alerts appear in Key Vault's Security page, the Workload protections, and Defender for Cloud's alerts page.
+The alerts appear in Key Vault's Security page, the Workload protections, and Defender for Cloud's security alerts page.

 You can simulate Microsoft Defender for Key Vault alerts by following the instructions in Validating Azure Key Vault threat detection in Microsoft Defender for Cloud.